A Simple Constructive Proof of Wigner's Theorem: Introduction

 Finally, our proof will use Bessel's inequality

-where $\qty{\psi_\alpha} \subset H$ is an orthonormal set and the sum is written in the sense of the convergence of the net of finite partial sums.
-Note that our inner product is linear in the second argument, in accordance with the physics convention.
+where $\qty{\psi_\alpha} \subset H$ is an orthonormal set and the sums here and below are understood in the sense of convergence of the net of finite partial sums.
 Equality holds in (\ref{Bessel}) if and only if

 We will also use the fact that every Hilbert space has a orthonormal basis $\qty{\psi_\alpha}$ and that any vector $\psi \in H$ may be expanded in the Fourier series (\ref{Fourier}) in this basis.
 Proofs of these facts can be found in many analysis texts, see for example \cite{rudin}.
 We are now ready to state and prove Wigner's theorem.